ProblemSetters/devops-blackbox/README.md

 Each module contains two actions:
 - setup: this action triggers on "setup" flow of hackerrank and using to prepare a sandbox for the person, who makes a test
-- score: this action triggers on "score" flow of hackerrank and using to evaluate "closed" test, calculate score and make the result
+- check: this action triggers on "check" flow of hackerrank and using to evaluate "closed" test, calculate score and make the result

 ## Setup action